GEIGEIGEIST/KLOR/docs/buildguide_acrylic.md

 This image depicts the correct orientation.\
-The L shaped pad on the LED need to be connected to the square marked pad.
+The L-shaped pad on the LED needs to be connected to the square-marked pad.

 ![LED orientation1](/docs/images/buildguide/LEDorientation.svg)

 > **Note**
-> While the orientation is uniform within a half, it differs between left and right.
+> While the orientation is uniform within one half, it differs between left and right.

 > **Warning**
 > It's recommended to solder the LEDs in at 220º, since they're pretty heat sensitive.
 Personally, I had a hard time keeping it below 270º.
 So my advice would be while soldering the first pad on every LED, try to be really quick.
 Then solder the second pad on every LED, starting with the first LED.
 This way they can cool down in the meantime.